williadd/agilitypartners-evolve-session1/README.md

 It's going to be a little complex.
 The device emulators will be really dumbed down, just a simple page that has some numbers and can place fake calls and send fake text threads.

+Here's some functionality needed, at a high level.

+AP Wireless customer service
+-

+AP Wireless user site
+- create a new account or access an existing account (by phone number)
+- "purchase" decvices and add them to your account
+- see usage for devices on your account
+- deactivate a device

+Phone emulators